tharsheblows/tap-mjjwordpressrest/README.md

 - **per_page**: The number of objects returned per page.
 WordPress has a hard limit of 100.
 - **max_pages**: The maximum number of pages to return.
 - **start_date**: Limits response to objects published after a given ISO8601 compliant date.
 Only for Posts, Post Types and Comments.
 Well, it would be for Posts and Post Types had I added them in but I didn't.
 So only for Comments.

+Please not that comments and posts are queried in an ascending order by date so that keeping state will be possible in the future.

 Update `config-sample.json` and save as `config.json` to use as a standalone tap.